 Invisalign is a series of clear, removable teeth aligners that orthodontists use as an alternative to traditional metal dental braces.
 Only dentists who meet the proficiency requirements established by Invisalign corporation are allowed to use Invisalign technology to straighten teeth.

-Initially, Invisalign was not intended for complicated cases, but with improvements in computer technology, these “clear braces” are able to do so much more!
+Initially, Invisalign was not intended for complicated cases, but with improvements in computer technology, these “clear braces” can do so much more!
 And the future looks even more promising.
-Invisalign corporation is constantly making improvements to their products to help straighten teeth faster and at less cost!
+Invisalign Corporation is constantly making improvements to their products to help straighten teeth faster and at less cost!
 See our affordable Invisalign prices.

 How Invisalign Is Worn

 Invisalign aligners are a series of invisible, removable, and comfortable plastic retainers that no one can tell you’re wearing.
 Not only are the aligners invisible, they are removable, so you can eat and drink what you want while in treatment, plus brushing and flossing are no problem.

 Invisalign aligners are comfortable, with no metal to cause mouth abrasions during treatment.
 No metal and wires usually means you spend less time at our office getting adjustments.